venkatdas/Interview_preparation/react/02-VDOM,Reconsilation,ReactFiber.md

 - Prior to Fiber, unhandled errors could corrupt the internal state of React and cause the entire application to crash.

+        **OR**

+- React Fiber is the reimplementation of React’s core algorithm.
+It was introduced in React 16 to address some limitations of the previous architecture, such as handling complex applications and improving rendering performance.

+**Key Concepts**

+1. Reconciliation:

+- **Old Algorithm:** React’s old reconciliation algorithm (stack reconciler) was synchronous and could not be paused.
+It was problematic for complex updates, as they could block the main thread and cause performance issues.
+- **Fiber**: React Fiber introduces a more granular approach to reconciliation.
+It breaks down rendering work into units of work (fibers) that can be paused, resumed, and aborted as needed.

+2. Fiber Node:

+A fiber node is a JavaScript object representing a unit of work.
+Each fiber corresponds to a React element and tracks information about the component, its state, and its relationship to other fibers.
+Work Loop:

+React Fiber introduces a new work loop that prioritizes updates.
+The work loop allows React to handle high-priority updates first and work on low-priority updates when the main thread is idle.
+Concurrent Mode:

+React Fiber enables concurrent mode, allowing React to work on multiple tasks simultaneously.
+This improves the responsiveness of applications by breaking rendering work into small chunks and distributing it over multiple frames.
+Scheduler:

+The scheduler in React Fiber helps manage the prioritization and execution of fibers.
+It ensures that high-priority tasks, like user interactions, are processed before low-priority tasks, like data fetching.

+______________

+Motivation and Benefits
+Improved Performance:

+By breaking down tasks into smaller units of work and allowing interruptions, React Fiber reduces the risk of blocking the main thread.
+This results in smoother and more responsive UIs.
+Better Handling of Complex UIs:

+Applications with complex and nested components benefit from React Fiber’s ability to manage and prioritize updates more efficiently.
+Enhanced User Experience:

+Users experience fewer janky frames and smoother interactions, as React Fiber can pause and resume work, giving priority to tasks that improve the perceived performance.
+New Features:

+React Fiber lays the groundwork for new features, such as Suspense and concurrent rendering, which further enhance the development experience and application performance.